-The training is organised by Mémorial de la Shoah (France), the Education and Teacher Training Agency (Croatia), the National Education Institute of the Republic of Slovenia, the University of Trieste, and the Istituto Nazionale Ferruccio Parri, with the financial support of the Claims Conference and the German Federal Ministry of Finance.
+The training was organised by Mémorial de la Shoah (France), the Education and Teacher Training Agency (Croatia), the National Education Institute of the Republic of Slovenia, the University of Trieste, and the Istituto Nazionale Ferruccio Parri, with the financial support of the Claims Conference and the German Federal Ministry of Finance.

 A Three-Day Programme of Lectures, Discussions, and Workshops